Of all the 1 billion+ Instagram accounts, you’ve probably noticed the blue verification checkmark on some and wondered: How can I get one of those?

 There are only six steps towards applying for verification on Instagram, and all of them are straightforward.

-- Open the Instagram app and choose the profile you want verified.
+- Open the Instagram app and choose the profile, or instagram account you want verified.

 - Once on your profile, tap the three-line hamburger icon in the top right corner and select Settings.